frc2609/rapid-react-robot-code-2022/src/main/java/frc/robot/driving.md

 Next, enable the robot and move the hooks so that the INNER hooks is on the far end of the arm.
 Disable and re-enable the robot again (this resets the hook encoder).

-Or, instead of disabling/re-enabling the robot you can just press the Back button while the robot is enabled and the hooks are in the correct position.
+Or, instead of disabling/re-enabling the robot you can just press the Back button while the robot is enabled while the hooks are in the correct position.

 ## Controls